Lee Smith (American football)

-Joseph "Lee" Smith (born November 21, 1987) is a former American football tight end who played in the National Football League (NFL) for 11 seasons with the New England Patriots, Buffalo Bills, Oakland Raiders and Atlanta Falcons.
-He played college football at Marshall University, and was drafted by the Patriots in the fifth round of the 2011 NFL Draft.
+Joseph Lere "Lee" Smith (born November 21, 1987) is an American former professional football player who was a tight end for 11 seasons in the National Football League (NFL) with the New England Patriots, Buffalo Bills, Oakland Raiders and Atlanta Falcons.
+He played college football for the Marshall Thundering Herd, and was selected by the Patriots in the fifth round of the 2011 NFL draft.
 In late January 2022 he announced he would retire from the NFL.

 College career

 Smith originally committed and enrolled at the University of Tennessee, where his father Daryle played.
 However, after being charged with DUI on campus, he was immediately dismissed by head coach Phillip Fulmer.
 Smith would then enroll at Marshall University.

 Smith shared playing time with tight end, Cody Slate, throughout most of his first three seasons at Marshall.
 As a full-time starter in 2010, Smith finished the year with career highs in receiving yards, receptions, and touchdowns.
 He also was named to the Conference USA All-Academic team and invited to the Senior Bowl.